Random Walk in Changing Environment: Simple examples

 \begin{example} The RWCE with conductances $C_t(j,j+1)=100$ for $t\equiv j \mod 100$ and $C_t(j,j+1)=1$ otherwise is bounded from above and below by a recurrent graph, nonadaptive, nonmonotone and transient. \end{example}

-\begin{proof} When $X_t\equiv t \mod 100$ the conductance to the right of $X_t$ is 100 while to the left it is only 1.
+\begin{proof}[Sketch of proof] When $X_t\equiv t \mod 100$ the conductance to the right of $X_t$ is 100 while to the left it is only 1.
 Therefore, with probability 100/101, $X_{t+1}=X_t+1$, in which case $X_{t+1}=t+1(\mod 100)$.
 This happens for an expected number of 101 times, after which the walk is simple until the next 100 conductance "catches up".
 This takes about 100 steps in which the expected displacement is 0.
+Bipartiteness of the graph ensures the walk never gets a bias to the left.
 All in all, the RW gets a strong bias to the right about half the time and so it is transient. \end{proof}

-Note that the same conductances would work even if the RW would have some probability of staying at the same vertex, thus nullifying the bipartiteness of the graph.
-The calculation would be slightly more involved, however, since the RW would sometime get a bias to the left.
+Note that the same conductances would work even if the RW had some probability of staying at the same vertex, thus nullifying the bipartiteness of the graph, though the calculation would be slightly more involved.
+The reason being that while the walker would sometime get a bias to the left, the wave would "pass" the walker once a step to the left was made.

 Similarly, we can make the RW recurrent, even if it is bounded by a transient graph.

 \begin{example} The RWCE with conductances $C_t(j,j+1)=1000 \cdot 2^j$ for $t\equiv -j \mod 100$ and $C_t(j,j+1)=2^j$ otherwise is bounded from above and below by a transient graph, nonadaptive, nonmonotone and recurrent. \end{example}